How It Works

-Request authorization tokens to initialize Square mobile solutions like Reader SDK.
+Use the Mobile Authorization API to request authorization tokens to initialize Square mobile solutions like the Reader SDK.

 The Mobile Authorization API accepts an account credential (an OAuth token or a personal access token) and location ID and then returns an authorization code that custom mobile applications can use to initialize Square mobile solutions to accept payments using Square hardware.

 The mobile application calls the custom authorization service.

 The authorization service completes the Square OAuth flow and obtains a valid OAuth token.